We recently held a webinar on “How to Outsource Your Cold Calling to Work-at-Home Agents,” and you can find a video and slides from that webinar here.

 It is probably not a hard case to make to a salesperson or business owner that they should outsource their cold calling since it is one of the least desirable sales activities.

-Not only can it be a pain to make cold calls, but there is also a good business case for why it makes sense for cold calling to be outsourced as it is a very grinding and time-consuming task and there could be better ways for a salesperson or business owner to spend their time.
+Not only can it be a pain to make cold calls, but there is also a good business case for outsourcing cold calling.
+It is a very grinding and time-consuming task, and there could be better ways for a salesperson or business owner to spend their time.

 Here is a breakdown of how your time can be spent when cold calling: